Auckland

 Ferries opens in new window operate from the Downtown Ferry Terminal.
 There are more than 10 routes, including Waiheke Island, Birkenhead, Bayswater, Stanley Bay, Devonport and Half Moon Bay.

-With a pre-paid rechargable AT HOP card opens in new window you’ll get a 25% discount on most public transport.
+With a pre-paid rechargable AT HOP card you’ll get at least 20% discount on most public transport.

 Back to top